HeikoKramer/sfdx/cert-prep/sharing-and-visibility-architect_notes.md

 It allows verifying the authenticity of the source system and ensuring the integrity of the data and its confidentiality. <br>
 For example, the `Crypto.encrypt()` method allows encrypting data using a specific algorithm such as **RSA-SHA256** before sending it to an external system. <br>

+## Performance and Scalability (7%)
+Given a particular complex customer org setup, design a security model that is maintainable at large scale.

 ### [Branch Accounts](https://resources.docs.salesforce.com/sfdc/pdf/draes.pdf)
 Accounts can be split into multiple branch accounts, and the opportunities can be distributed evenly among the accounts. <br>
 It should be ensured that no more than **10,000** opportunities are related to any single account record in Salesforce to reduce the risk of locking errors. <br>